 Some/all of your tenants are feeding & watering them, would be my guess.
 Getting rid of roaches means: all food is secure, always.
 All garbage is secure, always.
 Sinks are kept dry and free of dirty dishes.
 Dishwashers are sealed closed when not in use.
 All dry food stuff is sealed in packaging and plastic containers.
 ETC.

-@JD Martin and @Kris H. Thank you.
+@JD Martin and @Account Closed Thank you.
 Neither of you is telling me something new but you're both telling me what I need to hear.
 I've got one tenant that just needs to go and that's that.
 I've gotten them to improve but I can't expect to change a lifetime of bad habits and lower standards.
 I won't be renewing their month to month lease.
 I feel better already!